university-of-auckland/conflex/README.md

 To run the application simply pass the containing folder to the python interpreter and the `__main__.py` will be invoked. i.e. `python /path/to/capsule`.

+## Making Documentation
+The application supports documentation through Sphinx.
+To generate the Documentation run `make html`.
+Currently the only way to do this is through the `Makefile`, the `make.bat` script has not been correctly configured.